AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task3-clue1-pup-rt.png" /></p>

   vi.
-Click Edit routes and do the following change:
+Click Edit routes and do the following changes:
   - Change the route 0.0.0.0/0 -> Gateway Load Balancer Endpoint
   - Click Save

   vii.
 Once you made the changes your routle should looks like the example below
 <br />